British Rail Class 315: Greater Anglia and London Overground

 Initially, the Shenfield Metro and Upminster branch line services used only units 315801–315843 and the Lea Valley Lines only 315844–315861, reflecting the allocations of the former franchises, but they were later operated interchangeably out of Ilford EMU Depot.

+17 Class 315s were inherited by London Overground when they took over several of Greater Anglia's services on the Lea Valley and Romford–Upminster lines.
+They were replaced in 2020 by the Class 710.

 TfL Rail / Elizabeth line

 The remainder of the fleet was operated by MTR Elizabeth line, who used them for a small number of Elizabeth line services on the Great Eastern Main Line between London Liverpool Street and as a continuation of the previous TfL Rail operation.

 A farewell tour for the class organised by the Branch Line Society was announced in October 2022 and took place on 26 November, with the last day of service being 9 December 2022.

 Replacement

 In July 2015, TfL confirmed that it would place a £260 million order for 45 units of trains, which would replace London Overground's Class 315.
 The Aventras would be introduced on the West Anglia routes in 2018, having taken these over from Abellio Greater Anglia in May 2015.
 The first units on the Lea Valley lines entered service on 3 March 2020, after a first attempt on 24 February 2020.
 They replaced all Class 315s on both the Lea Valley lines and the Romford to Upminster branch in October 2020.

 TfL Rail also displaced the Class 315s with new from August 2017 on some routes.
 On 20 October 2018, the first retired unit, 315850, was hauled to C F Booth of Rotherham to be scrapped.
 The last Elizabeth line unit in service was on 9 December 2022, after which all of the units had either been scrapped, stored or preserved.